ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 Hello, World!
 ```

-Every time you press the reset button, a new "Hello, World!" line appears - everything works as expected.
+Every press of the reset button produces new "Hello, World!" line -- everything works as expected.

 ## io.Writer

-The *io.Writer* interface  is probably the second most commonly used interface type in Go, right after *error*.
+The *io.Writer* interface  is probably the second most commonly used interface type in Go, right after the *error* interface.
 Its definition looks like this:

 ```go
 type Writer interface {